 However, the outlook for conditions that cause precise pupils improves when people seek quick treatment and follow a doctor’s advice for a full recovery.

-If you have pinpoint pupils for unknown reasons, see your ophthalmologist or general practitioner.
+See your ophthalmologist or a general practitioner if you have pinpoint pupils for unknown reasons.
 It is the only way you will get a proper diagnosis.

-To find out if you have abnormal miosis, your doctor will watch you closely in a dark room.
+Your doctor will watch you closely in a dark room to find out if you have abnormal miosis.
 She will ask you to look at a distant object.
 Then she will check:

 - The size of your eye.